sandro-lex-symphony/checkpackages/README.md

 Tool for validating packages installed in a docker image

-Supports Ubuntu, debian, centos and alpine
+Supports Ubuntu, Debian, Centos and Alpine

 ## Build
     go build